 Using consistent fonts through your design materials comes next.
 From your website typography to your business cards, font choices provide a second identifiable design element.
 Again, when considering fonts, refer to your persona.
 If your persona is innovative, a sans-serif font may be appropriate.
 Sans-serif fonts are often used to convey simplicity and minimalism.
 Whereas, if your persona is traditional, serif fonts may be appropriate.

 Now that you’ve defined your persona, tone, colors, and fonts, your logo should follow suit.
-A logo may simply include your name or the practice’s name in your font and color selections.
+A logo may simply include your name or the name of the practice in your font and color selections.
 It may also include a design icon or symbol.
 It most all cases, it’s recommended to keep your logo simple.
 Once your logo is created, you’ll emblazon it on your website, email signature, letterhead, scrubs, business cards, and other materials.

 Quality photography is the final essential element of a successful brand.
 A photo is worth a thousand words.
 You want the words someone would use to describe the photo and its subjects to match your persona.
 If your persona is approachable and friendly, you want the models in the photographs to be warm and smiling.
 If your persona is sleek and modern, you want the models to be dressed accordingly.
 Quality original photography can be used in your website, email marketing, display ads, print materials, and more.

-If you define your persona, have a clear tone in your writing, use consistent colors and fonts, design a logo that matches, and capture quality original photography, you have all the essential elements needed to establish your healthcare brand.
+When you define your persona, have a clear tone in your writing, use consistent colors and fonts, design a logo that matches, and capture quality original photography, you have all the essential elements needed to establish your healthcare brand.
 Social Doctor is a leading healthcare marketing agency.
 We have been fortunate to work with many physicians, group practices, and healthcare startups to conceptualize and design their brand materials.
-If you need help with to create or modernize your brand, schedule a marketing conversation to learn more.
+When you need help with to create or modernize your brand, schedule a marketing conversation to learn more.